Active Substance: ixazomib citrate

 Why is Ninlaro approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) therefore decided that Ninlaro’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The European Medicines Agency therefore decided that Ninlaro’s benefits are greater than its risks and recommended that it be approved for use in the EU.

 Ninlaro has been given ‘conditional approval’.
 This means that there is more evidence to come about the medicine, which the company is required to provide.
 Every year, the European Medicines Agency will review any new information that becomes available and this summary will be updated as necessary.